It seems that everyone is jumping into the New Year and some have already started working hard towards their goals.

 However, it is my strong belief that if you rush into the new year without first evaluating the previous year, we might actually be committing the same mistakes without even learning from them.
 I realized that what separated wise people from the rest are that they consistently reflect on their actions.
 They become conscious of what is working and not working in their lives.

-Here are some questions which I think can spur some insights that will help you into the new year.
+Here are some questions that I think can spur some insights that will help you into the new year.

 Spend time reflecting among yourself and if possible, spend some time with your team members as well.